satwikkansal/ibm_iot_example/blog/draft.md

 ### Implement multiple use-cases for the door montionring system

-The infrastructure that we've set up will make it easy to try some of the following ideas,
+Apart from the use-cases discussed throughout the post, the infrastructure that we've set up will make it easy to try some of the following ideas,

 - Use the proximity sensor to trigger some events (Like greeting sound, turning on other devices connected to the gateway, and so on).
-- Monitor accelerometer readings, use some anomaly detection techniques to figure out how many times the door is opened throughout the day and other statistics.
 - Create your custom application and record other things like noise levels.
 Or maybe use discrete hardware sensors like temperature, humidity, light, etc. You can add a button in the application or a hardware buzzer that can serve as your doorbell.
 - Do some actions based on the light intensity, like turning on some light (connected to the network) when the intensity falls below a threshold.
+- Add multiple devices to the system to monitor multiple doors.

 ## Conclusion